- Undergraduate Students

 |93-96 = A||83-86 = B||73-76 = C||63-66 = D|

 |90-92 = A-||80-82 = B-||70-72 = C-||60-62 = D-|

 You will have the opportunity in Recitation to gain some hands-on experience with SAS analyses.
-You will not be expected to turn in work from your recitation sections.
-Self-assessments will be available on Blackboard to encourage you to review the lab material and ensure that you have understood the major concepts presented each week.
+You will not be expected to turn in work from your recitation sections, but attendance is required.
+Self-assessments (quizzes) will be available in Canvas to encourage you to review the lab material and ensure that you have understood the major concepts presented each week.
+You will have two attempts to take the quizzes.
 You will also need to be able to write simple SAS programs in order to do some of your assignments later in the term, and you may be asked to interpret SAS output on exams.